 Additionally, a European Special Prize is awarded to the action that best contributes to the European spirit, for instance by enabling cross-country collaboration on waste reduction.

 Action developers interested in submitting their action for consideration for the EWWR Awards have to indicate so upon registering their action.
 They are asked to fill in the designated fields related to the qualities of the action(s) they organise.
 After each edition of the EWWR, EWWR coordinators then pre-select a maximum of 6 great actions that took place in their area (one per category).

 The pre-selection is based on the following criteria:

 The EWWR jury is composed of professionals working in the environmental sector who are recognised at the European level.
 They are in charge of examining the shortlisted actions (those pre-selected by the EWWR coordinators) and of designating a winner in each of the 5 categories, according to the above-mentioned criteria.

-- Administrations/Public Authorities: Kata Tüttő, European Committee of the Regions (CoR);
+- Public administrations and organisations: Tjisse Stelpstra, European Committee of the Regions (CoR)

-- Associations/NGOs: Piotr Barczak, European Environmetal Bureau (EEB);
+- Associations/NGOs: Piotr Barczak, European Environmental Bureau (EEB);

-- Educational Establishments: Kristina Madsen and Gosia Luszczek, Foundation for Environmental Education (FEE);
+- Educational Establishments: Shimon Ginzburg, Foundation for Environmental Education (FEE);

 - European Special Prize: Chiel Berends, European Commission (EC).